thefrontside/frontside.com/src/blog/2022-01-24-backstage-with-vscode.md

 ---
 templateKey: blog-post
 title: >-
-  Tutorial: Easier onboarding with Backstage and VSCode dev containers
+  Easier onboarding with Backstage and VSCode dev containers
 date: 2022-01-24T05:00:00.000Z
 author: Min Kim
 description: >-
-  In this tutorial, you'll learn how to set up dev containers to make it easier to onboard developers whether they use macOS or Windows.
+  In this tutorial, you'll learn how to set up dev containers to make it easier to onboard developers.
 tags:
   - backstage
 img: /img/2022-backstage-dev-containers-windows.png